Merovius/website-review/content/posts/draft-operator-constraints.markdown

 `func`s are compatible.

 The advantage of this is maximum flexibility.
-Any type which already has a `Less` method like above can simply be used with this directly, by using [method expressions](https://go.dev/ref/spec#Method_expressions).
+Any type which already has a `Less` method like above can simply be used with this directly by using [method expressions](https://go.dev/ref/spec#Method_expressions).
 Regardless of how the method is actually named: